 Chris Kleiman, Kansas State University

-The contracts of Dave Aranda at Baylor University is not publicly released due to the fact the school is a private universities.
-However, Aranda enters the second year of his recently signed to a six-year deal starting in 2020.
+And the reigning Big 12 champion?
+The contract of Dave Aranda at Baylor University is not publicly released due to the fact the school is a private university, though Aranda signed an extension in the offseason that should keep him under contract until 2029.

 We’re adding more college football coaching salaries from other conferences here.

 - Michigan Announces Co-Branding NIL Initiative With LEARFIELD Allied

 - New Developments in NIL for International Student Athletes

 - Group Licensing Opportunities for Collectives